sauravpandey123/Predictive-Analysis-for-Diabetic-Patient-Stay-Duration/README.md

 ## Dataset

-The dataset contains the following key attributes:
+Three of the key attributes are:

 - **Age**: Patient's age.
 - **Gender**: Patient's gender.